akraino-edge-stack/iec/src/use_cases/seba_on_arm/README.rst

 src_repo: the source code repository that SEBA-on-arm uses
 docker: dockfiles and related scripts to build and manage the docker images used in SEBA-on-arm
 charts: Helm charts used in the SEBA-on-arm installation
+patches: Akraino specific patches for each git submodule in any other directory above